 Wondering what the 12 archetypes of customer experience are?
 As you’ve gathered by now, we’re pretty passionate about using archetypes to engineer the best possible experiences for your customers.
 If you’ve miraculously made it this far and don’t know your archetype yet, take this 9 question FREE Quiz to figure out yours.

-Otherwise, if you know your’s find it below or peruse through the other archetypes to get a feel of what your secondary archetype might be???
+Otherwise, if you know your’s and understand its importance, find it below or peruse through the other archetypes to get a feel of what your secondary archetype might be???

 Here’s a brief snapshot of the 12 Archetypes of Customer Experience;